ukaea/PROCESS/documentation/proc-pages/physics-models/fusion_reactions/plasma_reactions.md

 The contributions from all four of the above fusion reactions are included in the total fusion power production calculation.
-The fusion reaction rates are calculated using the parameterizations in [^1], integrated over the plasma profiles (correctly, with or without pedestals).
+The fusion reaction rates are calculated using the parameterizations in [^1], integrated over the plasma profiles

 -------------------------